CC4.1. How has the debate changed over decades?

 Two different colors of index cards, sticky-note paper, or sheets of paper.

-1989: S.F.
-Forum on Global Warming Hears Heated Scientific Debate.
-By Charles Petit, The San Francisco Chronicle
+1989 article: S.F.
+Forum on Global Warming Hears Heated Scientific Debate, by Charles Petit, The San Francisco Chronicle.

-1999: Earth’s Temperature Shot Skyward in 1998.
-By Richard Monastersky, Science News
+1999 article: Earth’s Temperature Shot Skyward in 1998, by Richard Monastersky, Science News.

 What To Do